sbt/website/src/reference/00-Getting-Started/12-Organizing-Build.md

 Here's an illustration.

 ```
 hello/                     # your build's root project's base directory

     Hello.scala            # a source file in your build's root project
                            #   (could be in src/main/scala too)

     build.sbt              # build.sbt is part of the source code for
                            #   meta-build's root project inside project/;
                            #   the build definition for your build

     project/               # base directory of meta-build's root project

-        Build.scala     # a source file in the meta-build's root project,
+        Dependencies.scala # a source file in the meta-build's root project,
                            #   that is, a source file in the build definition
                            #   the build definition for your build

-        build.sbt       # this is part of the source code for
+        assembly.sbt       # this is part of the source code for
                            #   meta-meta-build's root project in project/project;
                            #   build definition's build definition

         project/           # base directory of meta-meta-build's root project;
                            #   the build definition project for the build definition

-            Build.scala # source file in the root project of
+            MetaDeps.scala # source file in the root project of
                            #   meta-meta-build in project/project/
 ```

 *Don't worry!* Most of the time you are not going to need all that.
 But understanding the principle can be helpful.

-By the way: any time files ending in `.scala` or `.sbt` are used, naming them `build.sbt` and `Build.scala` are conventions only.
+By the way: any time files ending in `.scala` or `.sbt` are used, naming them `build.sbt` and `Dependencies.scala` are conventions only.
 This also means that multiple files are allowed.

 ### Tracking dependencies in one place